nunit/governance/governance.md

 This does not mean that a committer is free to do what they want.
 Each project maintains a review process, which normally requires review of code by one other committer before merging a feature branch to master.
 Committers are encouraged to participate in the review of pull requests for their projects, approving them for merge or requesting changes as necessary.

 Becoming a committer does not imply any obligation on your part.
-We understand that an individuals ability to give time to the project can vary over time.
+We understand that an individual's ability to give time to the project can vary over time.

 Anyone may become a committer; there are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
 Typically, a potential committer will need to show that they have an understanding of the project, its objectives and its strategy.
 They will also have provided valuable contributions to the project over a period of time.